mahdizynali/Deep-Analysis-Persian-News/README.md

 # Deep Analysis of Persian News 📰🧠🇮🇷

 This project performs deep natural language analysis on Persian news articles using modern neural network architectures.
 It leverages an LSTM-based model built with [Trax](https://github.com/google/trax) and [JAX](https://github.com/google/jax) to understand and classify the explicit content of Persian news text.
+Also i have provided seprated Pytorch branch for those whom prefers traditional way.
 Final model has been traiend on over 6 Millions parameters.

 ## 🔍 Project Goals